Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 Here we provide an extensive though unsystematic listing of such issues.
 It should convince the reader that the PSER observer may profit from thinking in terms of formaltokens (= formacoins and formalbanknotes).
 These questions are not considered research questions on money (or the use of coinage) per se.
 Instead these questions indicate the level of detail which is needed for the analysis on systems within computer science.
 A formal theory of money is needed in order to make progress on such questions at all.\footnote{Realistically speaking this is rather unlikely to happen given our assumption that coins as commodity money have had their longest time and will soon be replaced by electronic media thereby rendering questions as mentioned below rather futile.}

 \begin{enumerate} \item How much currency has P available during his working hours.
-How is this distributed over various money containers.
+How is this distributed over various containers of currency items.
 Is there an explicit strategy for storage of coins and banknotes, in particular by means of sorting the tokens according to their value.
 Is this strategy taken from employers directives or has it instead been defined by P on his own initiative.
-Is the faction of banknotes increasing during the day.
+Is the fraction of banknotes increasing during the day.
 Are banknotes with high denomination stored in a different way.
 How is the separation between tips and payments made.

 \item Is the bookkeeping of tips physical, that is a separate location (wallet or wallets) is used for tips, or is some form of bookkeeping used.
 If a separate physical storage of tips is used, is there any connection between coins and banknotes that end up in that store and the way in which the respective coins and banknotes have been offered to P by his customers.